dev-kristian/nothing2c/README.md

 ---

-Feel free to open an issue or discuss new ideas to improve Kino & Chill!
+Feel free to open an issue or discuss new ideas to improve Nothing <sup>2C</sup>!